elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 - Will your solution benefit from user interaction? (e.g. JavaScript)
 - Will this need a special design? (e.g. custom CSS, we are building a BRAND here.)
-- Will this have a specific layout? (e.g. special HTML semantics, how are you captivating our audience?)
+- Will this have a specific layout? (e.g. special HTML semantics, how are you captivating your audience?)
 - What other resources do we have available to us to work with? (e.g. what materials from your other classes can we blend into this work)

 You are building VISION here, using tools beyond this class is encouraged because the best kind of problem solving is one that leverages creativity && innovation.
 Keep in mind, there may be MANY tools in your tool belt for developing a vision, however sometimes a more complex tool may not be the best strategy.